teddytennant/biomed-chat/README.md

 Disabling or weakening any of these will re-expose the project to catastrophic legal, regulatory, and ethical liability.
 Keep all values exactly as shown.

+**Biomedical-specific hard rule —** never allow advice that could be interpreted as clinical practe

 **For demo/mock mode:** Comment out or remove the API key to use predefined responses without API costs.

 ## Run